 Old signs are still present through the old houses of Hanoi with the tile roofs covered in moss.
 There are many generations of Hanoian living in these houses, preserving lifestyles and cultures of Hanoi.

 Where is Hanoi Old Quarter?

-The northern part of Hanoi Old Quarter is Hang Dau street, the west is Phung Hung street, the south street is Hang Bong, Hang Gai, Cau Go street and Hang Thung street, the east is Tran Quang Khai street and Tran Nhat Duat street.
+The northern part of Hanoi Old Quarter is Hang Dau street, and the west is Phung Hung street, the south road is Hang Bong, Hang Gai, Cau Go street and Hang Thung street, the east is Tran Quang Khai street and Tran Nhat Duat street.

 Located in the historical center of Hanoi, Hoan Kiem lake is also known as Lake of the Restored Sword.
-This lake is a lovely place to go for a walk, jogging, or just simply sitting along the lake.
+This lake is a lovely place to go for a walk, to jog, or to sit along the lake.

 You can also visit Ngoc Son Temple, But Tower, The Huc Bridge.

 Dong Xuan Market

 Dong Xuan Market is a symbol and an exciting place for shopping in Hanoi.
 It is one of the biggest markets in Hanoi and the largest one in Hanoi Old Quarter.
 Market goods are diverse, ranging from everyday items to handicrafts.